CBA mission statement:

 Through collaborative science and training, with a focus on cutting-edge applications of genomics and spatial environmental analysis, to improve the understanding, protection and resilience of Australia’s unique biodiversity and ecosystems in the face of accelerating environmental change.

 - To promote collaborative biodiversity science across ANU, UC and CSIRO that will develop and demonstrate novel approaches to biodiversity discovery, understanding and analysis.

 - To build capacity through training of graduate and postdoctoral scholars.

 - To incorporate new knowledge on Australia’s biodiversity into Commonwealth and State-level conservation policy and management.

 This is being achieved by:

-- Supporting pilot projects co-proposed by ANU, UC and CSIRO research scientists, postdoctoral fellows and PhD students.
+- Supporting projects co-proposed by ANU, UC and CSIRO research scientists, postdoctoral fellows and PhD students.

 - Supporting and coordinating external visitors and CBA members to present training workshops and seminars.